Infrared heating in poorly insulated homes – does it really work?

 A traditional central heating system attempts to heat the entire air mass.
 Warm air rises and can easily escape through cracks and windows.
 Infrared works differently.
 This heat penetrates walls, floors, furniture, and the body.
 This maintains the perceived temperature high even at lower air temperatures.
 This makes infrared particularly suitable in situations where convective heat is lost, such as in 1930s homes, sheds, or attics.

-Many users combine infrared heating in living spaces, such as living rooms and bedrooms , and heating in their home offices .
+Many users combine infrared heating in living spaces, such as living rooms and bedrooms heating , and in their home offices.
 This way, you only heat the areas where you are actually present.

 In an older home, zone heating and smart control achieve the best efficiency.
 This means you only heat where you're actually present.
 A thermostat from the infrared panel , or smart control via infrared panels with Wi-Fi and an app, prevents unnecessary energy consumption.
 Dimmable models, such as infrared panels with a dimmer, also offer complete control over the intensity.

 You can test the heating experience for yourself in our 30+ showrooms in locations including Antwerp, Ghent, Hasselt, Kortrijk, Brussels, Turnhout, and Culemborg.
 Our advisors will calculate the ideal wattage and installation for your home for free.
-Visit the location page via Warmteshop showrooms .
+Visit the location page via Warmteshop showrooms.